andrewthauer/dotfiles/README.md

 ## Structure

-The following directories are used to organize the dotfiles.
+The dotfiles are mostly organzied by topic folder.
+The following directories are are .

 - `bin` - Contains various scripts (added to `$PATH`)
-- `config` - Contains all configuration files
+- `config` - Contains misc app configuration files
-- `modules` - Contains topic based modules
+- `modules` - Contains re-usable modules / plugins
 - `local` - Used for local environment customizations
-- `system` - Used for OS specific settings & scripts

 ### `config`